Updated April 14, 2021

 Why does this matter?
 When the seller you purchased from isn’t an official vendor, return or warranty policies may be different or not apply at all.

-(FYI – Aside from purchasing direct from TabloTV.com, the official retailers for Tablo OTA DVRs are currently Best Buy and Amazon.
+(FYI – Aside from purchasing direct from TabloTV.com, the official retailers for new Tablo OTA DVRs are currently Best Buy, Amazon, and Microcenter.
 For up-to-date links to our authorized retailers, check out our US and Canadian webstores.)

 To avoid problems with your purchase, make sure the online listing says ‘sold & shipped by’ the retailer/manufacturer or buy directly from the manufacturer’s website.